 Sebastian has been fascinated with plants, conservation, and herbalism for many years, and when he saw Tim’s advert offering help to start-up ethical businesses, he’d already decided that he wanted to work for himself championing the amazing power of herbs and bringing their magic into more people’s lives.

-Having tried many herbal teas, and fed up with a mouthful of dusty flavourings, Sebastian’s big idea was to give people a delicious cup of herbal tea that symbolised everything he believed in.
+Having tried many herbal teas, and fed up with a mouthful of dusty flavorings, Sebastian’s big idea was to give people a delicious cup of herbal tea that symbolized everything he believed in.

 This wasn’t going to be just any cup of herbal tea, mind you – Sebastian wanted to create an incredible cup of herbal tea that supported people’s health, promoted conservation, and showed off the true brilliance of herbs.

 And it didn’t stop with tea.
 Sebastian wanted the brilliance of herbs to be at the heart of effective herbal solutions too.
 He wanted to create amazing syrups, delicious Aloe vera juices, as well as incredible herbal supplements that would work wonders for people and the planet.

 He just needed a good dose of business talent to bring this vision to life: Tim was the answer.

 Not only did Tim have 10 years’ experience as a business change consultant, he also had a genuine passion for the power of herbs, nutrition and therapy – and, perhaps more crucially, a burning desire to make a positive change in the world.